Australian Football League

 - Queensland Cricket

 - South Australian Cricket Association

 The Australian Capital Territory Cricket Association and the Northern Territory Cricket Association are non-member associations.

 Australian cricket employs more than 600 staff across the country (excluding players, coaching staff and umpires) and supports an extensive volunteer base at the local and club level.

 Board of Directors

 Following a recent governance restructure, the Cricket Australia Board comprises six State-appointed Directors and three independent Directors.
 The Board currently comprises five Directors who are independent of state association roles and four Directors who also sit on their respective State Cricket Association Boards.

-James Sutherland, Chief Executive Officer
+Kevin Roberts, Chief Executive Officer